Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Introduction

 Quenching scenarios are typically classified into two categories: 1) internal quenching and 2) environmental quenching.
-Internal quenching, or mass quenching \citep[][]{peng_2010, peng_2012} includes all those mechanisms related to internal galactic processes, such as gas heating and outflow due to stellar winds, supernova feedback \citep[e.g.,][]{larson_1974, dekel_1986}, active galactic nucleus (AGN) feedback from the central supermassive black hole (SMBH) \citep[e.g.,][]{silk_1998, granato_2004, bower_2006, croton_2006, somerville_2008, fabian_2012, fang_2013, cicone_2014, lapi_2018}, mergers \citep[e.g.,][]{schawinski_2010}, morphological quenching \citep[e.g.,][]{martig_2009} and halo quenching, where the hot gas of the galaxy is prevented from cooling when the mass of the host halo surpasses a certain threshold, due to the shock heating that heats the interstellar medium \citep[][]{birnboim_2003, dekel_2006}.
+Internal quenching, or mass quenching \citep[][]{peng_2010, peng_2012} includes all those mechanisms related to internal galactic processes, such as gas heating and outflow due to stellar winds, supernova feedback \citep[e.g.][]{larson_1974, dekel_1986}, active galactic nucleus (AGN) feedback from the central supermassive black hole (SMBH) \citep[e.g.][]{silk_1998, granato_2004, bower_2006, croton_2006, somerville_2008, fabian_2012, fang_2013, cicone_2014, lapi_2018}, mergers \citep[e.g.][]{schawinski_2010}, morphological quenching \citep[e.g.][]{martig_2009} and halo quenching, where the hot gas of the galaxy is prevented from cooling when the mass of the host halo surpasses a certain threshold, due to the shock heating that heats the interstellar medium \citep[][]{birnboim_2003, dekel_2006}.
 Environmental quenching includes several distinct mechanisms due to the interaction between the galaxy and the environment.
-Renowned quenching mechanisms fall in this category, such as ram-pressure stripping, starvation and strangulation \citep[e.g.,][]{larson_1980, gunn_1972, cowie_1977}.
+Renowned quenching mechanisms, such as ram-pressure stripping, starvation and strangulation, fall in this category \citep[e.g.][]{larson_1980, gunn_1972, cowie_1977}.

 Many works have attempted to model galaxy quenching.
-Semi-analytical models use parametric recipes for implementing the physical processes involved in quenching \citep[e.g.,][]{cattaneo_2020, ayromlou_2021, koutsouridou_2022, lagos_2023}.
-Hydrodynamical simulations combine sub-grid prescriptions with the solution of the equations for feedback physics \citep[e.g.,][]{donnari_2021a, donnari_2021b, gandhali_2021, piotrowska_2022}.
-Despite this great effort, different models produce a quite different range of predictions, with the number and redshift of quiescent galaxies varying from model to model.
-For this reason, the primary physical mechanism leading to quenching, as well as the relation among quenching, mass and galaxy morphology are still not fully understood.
+Semi-analytical models use parametric recipes for implementing the physical processes involved in quenching \citep[e.g.][]{cattaneo_2020, ayromlou_2021, koutsouridou_2022, lagos_2023}.
+Hydrodynamical simulations combine subgrid prescriptions with the solution of the equations for feedback physics \citep[e.g.][]{donnari_2021a, donnari_2021b, gandhali_2021, piotrowska_2022}.
+Despite this great effort, different models produce quite different ranges of predictions, where the number and redshift of quiescent galaxies vary from model to model.
+For this reason, the primary physical mechanism leading to quenching, as well as the relation among quenching, mass, and galaxy morphology, are still not fully understood.